On expansions for nonlinear systems, error estimates and convergence issues: Error estimates in time for nonlinear vector fields

 \section{Error estimates in time for nonlinear vector fields}

-Using a classical linearization trick for smooth vector fields $f$, we show that the formal expansions for linear equations of \cref{sec:formal} can yield approximate formulas in the context of nonlinear ordinary differential equations.
+Using a classical linearization {principle (see \cref{subsec:linear_trick})}, we show that the formal expansions for linear equations of \cref{sec:formal} can yield approximate formulas in the context of nonlinear ordinary differential equations.
 We derive rigorous error bounds at every fixed order with respect to time, involving finite sums or products.